 Some of our vehicles have had their maximum speed lowered in order to reduce fuel consumption.

 In 2015 we began to monitor the diesel used by company cars and measure this against production tonnage.
-As a result we were able to say that in 2017 the CO2 output from this source increased by 19.9%.
+As a result we were able to say that in 2018 the CO2 output from this source increased by 19.9%.
 We acknowledge that this is not a welcome result, however there was a significant increase in vehicle movements by office staff that we do not anticipate lasting into 2019.